IAPMESuisse

 AI chips, or artificial intelligence chips, are integrated circuits specifically designed to execute machine learning tasks at high speed and energy efficiency.
 Unlike traditional processors, these chips are optimised for massive computations, making them ideal for AI applications such as voice recognition, computer vision, and natural language models.

 For Swiss SMEs, adopting these technologies can mean increased automation, better data analysis, and advanced service personalisation.
 This could translate into reduced operational costs and improved customer experience.
+The key practical benefit is not owning the chips themselves — most SMEs access AI through cloud APIs — but rather that chip innovation drives down the cost-per-query for every AI service, making sophisticated capabilities accessible to businesses that previously could not afford them.

 Implications for Swiss SMEs: Opportunities and Challenges